-We are seeking creative, energetic Volunteers to help prepare the next generation of Panamanian leaders.
-Our health program engages Indigenous youth and focuses on sexual and reproductive health education with an emphasis on HIV prevention.
-Volunteers will support community leaders, school staff, local NGOs, and state health professionals as they work to increase public knowledge, reduce teen pregnancy, and stop the spread of HIV.
+We are seeking creative Volunteers to help support the next generation of Panamanian leaders.
+The Youth Health and Well-Being (YHWB) program engages Indigenous youth and focuses on sexual and reproductive health education.
+Volunteers will support community leaders, school staff, local NGOs, and state health professionals as they work to increase public general health knowledge and school attendance, reduce teen pregnancy, and stop the spread of HIV and other STIs.

-Volunteers will team up with local counterparts to conduct health promotion activities.
-Although the technical component is paramount, these activities will need to do much more than just share the facts.
-Successful activities are engaging, empowering, and fun.
-Together, Volunteers and counterparts will explore the opportunities and interests of their specific community.
-Examples could include a summer soccer club, an after-school theater program, or a day-camp for art, music, or dance.
-Volunteers will join their counterparts in creating safe spaces to share information, foster peer networks, raise autonomy and encourage youth to make informed decisions about their bodies and their health.
+Volunteers collaborate with local counterparts to conduct health promotion activities such as summer soccer clubs, after-school theater programs, or a day-camp for art, music, dance, or sports.
+Volunteers join their counterparts in creating safe spaces to share information, foster peer networks, raise autonomy, and encourage youth to make informed decisions about their health and bodies.

-Peace Corps Panama has had the enormous privilege of working with communities in the Comarca Ngäbe-Buglé for over two decades.
-Our Volunteers recognize that it is an honor to have the Ngäbe-Buglé community share their unique language, culture, and traditions.
-In order to support their community counterparts, Volunteers will need to learn all they can about the language and culture of their community.
-The Peace Corps Panama staff includes Ngäbe facilitators to help prepare Volunteers, but it will be incumbent on Volunteers to stay curious and continuously deepen their understanding of Ngäbe culture and language throughout their two years of service.
+The Comarca Ngäbe-Buglé, Panama’s largest semi-autonomous Indigenous region of 2,700 sq. miles stretches along the Caribbean coast and spans over the mountains of the Cordillera, nearly reaching the Pacific coast.
+It is bordered by the Province of Bocas del Toro to the North-East along the Caribbean coast, where many more Ngäbe people live.
+Peace Corps Panama has had the privilege of working with communities in the Comarca Ngäbe-Buglé and Bocas del Toro for over two decades.
+Our Volunteers recognize that it is an honor to have the Ngäbe-Buglé people share their unique language, culture, and traditions.
+To support their community counterparts, Volunteers need to learn all they can about their language and culture of their community.
+The Peace Corps Panama staff includes Ngäbe facilitators to help support volunteers, but it will be incumbent on Volunteers to stay curious and continuously deepen their understanding of Ngäbe culture and language throughout their two years of service.

-The challenge is immense.
 Over 90% of the population in this area lives in poverty.
-Apart from a few large communities, the majority of the Comarca Ngäbe-Buglé is extremely rural.
+Apart from a few large communities, the majority of most of the Comarca Ngäbe-Buglé and Bocas del Toro is extremely rural.
 Roughly 1 in 3 have access to running water and basic sanitation while just 4% have access to electricity.
 The lack of adequate water and sanitation leads to high incidences of infectious diseases, high infant and maternal mortality, and an overall life expectancy that is 10 years shorter than the average Panamanian.
 High rates of adolescent pregnancy, low graduation rates, and limited participation in the formal labor market are both caused by and the result of the multidimensional nature of poverty.
 Limited access to health care was an issue even before HIV cases started to rise.

-The challenge is immense, but so is the opportunity.
-There is still time to prevent an HIV epidemic.
 The Ngäbe youth of today will be the Ngäbe leaders of tomorrow and they have the enormous potential, and responsibility, to carry their people forward to a healthier, more equitable future.
-They have the dream, volunteer your time and energy to help them realize it.

 COVID-19 Volunteer Activities